jorian/barterdexdocs/docs/source/guides.rst

 .. image:: _static/images/orderbook-update-data.png
    :align: center

 Try Sending this request.
 It will complain that at least one of the coins is disabled, so we need to enable them.
-KMD is enabled by default, which means that if you have a native KMD daemon running, you don't have to explicitly enable KMD.
+A coin must be explicitly enabled before trades can happen.
+By default, all coins except KMD and BTC are disabled at startup, which means that if you have a native KMD or BTC daemon running, you don't have to explicitly enable KMD or BTC.
 If you don't have a KMD daemon, or a BTC daemon, you need to use a Electrum SPV for that.
 Let's first enable both coins using Electrum.

-Go to http://pad.supernet.org/electrum-servers where you'll find a long list of all coins that support Electrum.
+Go to http://pad.supernet.org/electrum-servers where you'll find a long list of all coins that support Electrum (https://github.com/jl777/coins will contain all electrum servers in the future).
 Find BTC, copy the curl command and paste it in Insomnia, like you did with the other requests.
 Do the same for KMD in a new request, such that you end up with 2 requests: electrum BTC and electrum KMD:

 .. image:: _static/images/electrum-kmd-btc.png
    :align: center

-Click Send for both requests, and if all is right, you'll see a success message in the output screen.
+Click Send for both requests, and if all is right, you'll see a success message for both requests in the output screen.

 Now that both coins are enabled (a successful electrum request automatically enables the coin), we can go to the orderbook request and see if something happens.
 If all is right, you'll see something like this:

 .. image:: _static/images/orderbook-output.png
    :align: center

 For enabling coins when you have a native coin daemon running, the ``enable`` request is needed.
 Copy the following curl command in a new Insomnia request, called ``enable <coin>``.
-I use BTC in this example.
+I use ZEC in this example.

 .. code-block:: bash

-   curl --url "http://127.0.0.1:7783" --data "{\"userpass\":\"$userpass\",\"method\":\"enable\",\"coin\":\"BTC\"}"
+   curl --url "http://127.0.0.1:7783" --data "{\"userpass\":\"$userpass\",\"method\":\"enable\",\"coin\":\"ZEC\"}"

-This enables BTC to be used in marketmaker for the current session.
-If you stop marketmaker and start it again, you need to enable BTC again before it can be used in marketmaker.
+This enables ZEC to be used in marketmaker for the current session.
+If you stop marketmaker and start it again, you need to enable ZEC again before it can be used in marketmaker.
+This goes for every other coin, except KMD and BTC.

 To avoid having to enable coins everytime you start marketmaker, you need to edit the coins file: :ref:`How to edit the coins file`.